Posted on Feb 3, 2015

 I’ve always been a big fan of color photography.
 I am a lover of colors.
 I greatly admire those artists like Franco Fontana who created some beautiful pictures on the edge of abstraction using a deep and intense color palette.

 The Fuji Velvia was the choice almost mandatory to obtain images with high color saturation and strong contrast.
-With these two slide films I recorded a photographic reportage in the beautiful island of Santorini in 2003.
-Unfortunately about those photos I still have very little saved ’cause I cannot find lot of the negatives of my analogue period.
+With these two slide films, I recorded a photographic reportage in the beautiful island of Santorini in 2003.
+Unfortunately, about those photos, I still have very little saved ’cause I cannot find a lot of the negatives of my analogue period.

 Combining this aspect with the excellent work done by Fuji in the digital simulation of the films, I can say that taking color photos with the Fuji X series camera is really exciting and in some way looking at the result I can have the feeling of being in front of a color analog slide.

-I’ve to say that I found these Adobe’s simulation profiles very similar to Fuji though not identical: in some cases it seems to me that the Adobe profile have the blacks “too much closed” than the Fuji original profile, also there is some difference in the final contrast of the picture.
+I’ve to say that I found these Adobe’s simulation profiles very similar to Fuji though not identical: in some cases, it seems to me that the Adobe profile has the blacks “too much deep” than the Fuji original profile.
+There’s also some difference in the final contrast of the picture.
 I think that the new profile “Classic Chrome” of Adobe is the closest to the Fuji counterpart!